Amazon defeats union push in Alabama, but Seattle-area labor leaders say the fight’s not over

 The monthslong union fight in Alabama, though, galvanized Amazon workers and labor groups around the country, prompting a surge in interest in union organizing at other Amazon facilities.

-“This organizing inspired a nation,” said Faye Guenther, the president of UFCW21, the union representing Seattle-area grocery and warehouse workers.
+“This organizing inspired a nation,” said Faye Guenther, the president of UFCW 21, the union representing Seattle-area grocery and warehouse workers.
 To her, Amazon’s victory shows “what workers face when they try to organize.
 They face an impossible gauntlet of anti-union tactics.
 And this exposed that.”

 Labor leaders have emphasized that workers deserve a more even playing field when they’re attempting to organize, something they say a bill being debated in Congress, the PRO Act, could create.